 - Take a Trip To The Volcano

 The volcano is hands down the ultimate Santorini highlight.
 It is also the very soul of the island and the reason why Santorini has this special morphology.
 The crater of Santorini’s active volcano is situated on Nea Kameni, a tiny islet just off Santorini’s coast.
-You will get there on the same boat tour that will take you to another islet, Palea Kameni.
-There, you will have the unique opportunity to swim in warm, sulphur-filled waters.
+You will get there on the same cruise that will take you to another islet, Palea Kameni.
+There, you will have the unique opportunity to swim in warm, sulfur-filled waters.

 - Taste The Local Wine

 Santorini’s volcanic soil is responsible for the island’s exquisite wine.
-Santorini produces some of the best wine varieties in Greece, among which the world renowned Vinsanto, a dessert wine made of grapes which are left to dry in the sun.
-The best way to learn all of the secrets of local wine making is to join a tour of the island’s best wineries.
+Santorini produces some of the best wine varieties in Greece, among which the world-renowned Vinsanto, a dessert wine made of grapes that are left to dry in the sun.
+The best way to learn all of the secrets of local wine-making is to join a tour of the island’s best wineries.